 Scroll further down the page to adjust the harvesting settings of databases configured work with Elements: PubMed, PubMed Central, Web of Science, arXiv (physics/computer science/maths), DBLP(computer science), RePEc(economics) and CiNii(Japan) are currently configured for harvesting by Elements.
 Tick only the databases relevant to your area.

 CrossRef database of DOIs (multidisciplinary) will also be searched.

-Mine = publications accepted as being written by the user
+Claimed = publications accepted as being written by the user

 Pending = results retrieved by the automated harvesting, awaiting Claim or Reject

-Not Mine = these will not be retrieved by the automated harvesting again so a decision is only required once on each output.
+Rejected = these will not be retrieved by the automated harvesting again so a decision is only required once on each output.

 Mistakes in the data?

 To view full details of the publication, click on the publication title link.
 This will also display the database source name.
 Click this to display the full record from the database.
 If any of the details are wrong, then the database, e.g. Web of Science, should be contacted to request a data correction.
 Contact IT self-service if this is required.
 A temporary fix is to create a manual record with the correct information and then to click the 'heart' symbol to denote it as the ‘favourite record’.

 Your Information Specialists can advise on issues relating to open access, repositories, publications and depositing your work using Elements.